Descendants Of Slaves Say This Proposed Grain Factory Will Destroy The Community

 This industrial corridor has been nicknamed Cancer Alley.
 Study after study has shown that poor Black communities near toxic air pollution suffer greater rates of cancer in South Louisiana.

-People at the Juneteenth picnic say their air is already foul, and a giant grain elevator next door is bound to make things worse.
+People at the Juneteenth picnic say that their air is already foul and that a giant grain elevator next door is bound to make things worse.

 In a statement emailed to NPR, Johnson says the "new, state-of-the-art grain elevator will enable the efficient transport of agricultural goods from local farmers to consumers while significantly reducing environmental impacts."